fast-programmer/outboxer/README.md

 ## Motivation

-Outboxer was created to help Rails teams migrate to event driven architecture quickly.
+Outboxer was created to help Rails teams migrate to eventually consistent event driven architecture quickly, using existing tools and infrastructure.

 ## Contributing